Luciana C. de Oliveira, Ph.D.

 Career highlights

-• Awards: Mid-Career Award (Second Language Research) and Early Career Award (Bilingual Education Research), American Educational Research Association (AERA) (2017 and 2012); David E. Eskey Award for Curriculum Innovation by California TESOL (2011); Faculty Engagement Scholarship Award (2013), Purdue University.
+- Awards: Leadership through Research and Mid-Career Award (Second Language Research) and Early Career Award (Bilingual Education Research), American Educational Research Association (AERA) (2025, 2017, 2012); Cambridge University Press Top Title: Teaching Young Multilingual Learners (de Oliveira & Jones, 2023); James A. Lydon Distinguished Service Award: New York State Teachers of English to Speakers of Other Languages (NYS TESOL); 2023.
+David E. Eskey Award for Curriculum Innovation by California TESOL (2011)

-• Teaching: over 30 years of teaching experience in K-12, higher education, and foreign language contexts with culturally and linguistically diverse groups.
+- Teaching: more than 30 years of teaching experience in K-12, higher education, and foreign language contexts with culturally and linguistically diverse groups.

-• Leadership and Engagement: Work with public schools, volunteer and elected positions at different professional organizations, including the TESOL International Association, NYS TESOL, INTESOL, and CATESOL.
+- Leadership and Engagement: Work with public schools, volunteer and elected positions at different professional organizations, including TESOL International Association, VATESOL, NYS TESOL, INTESOL, and CATESOL.

 Recent publications